 Video Product Marketing: A Practical Playbook

-That’s usually where the gap shows up.
+That is where the gap tends to open up.

 What Is Video Product Marketing Anyway